sbt/website/src/reference/00-Getting-Started/07A-Task-Graph.md

 end
 ```

-The breakthough made with Rake was that it used a programming language to
+The breakthrough made with Rake was that it used a programming language to
 describe the actions instead of the system commands.

 #### Benefits of hybrid flow-based programming